getlantern/lantern-client/README.md

 ### 🤖 Running the project on Android

-* `make android-lib ANDROID_ARCH` (you need to generated liblantern-all.aar containing the Go backend code in order for the project to compile.)
+* `make android` (you need to generated liblantern-all.aar containing the Go backend code in order for the project to compile.)
 * `flutter pub get`
 * `flutter run --flavor prod`